Tonysteve/Masterthesis/README.md

-# hello-world
+# Soundsimulation
-my frist repository;
-Maybe I'll install node.js this evening.
+The code that i've edited during my masterthesis.